redonaghy/transit_buddy/README.md

 # Known Bugs
 - Doesn't work without an active internet connection
 - If the app is started without an active internet connection it needs to be restarted with an internet connection in order to work properly
-- The direction marker for trains is incorrect because they don't have "bearing" in the data (which provides directon data for buses)
+- The markers for trains are incorrect because
+    - they don't have "bearing" in the data (which provides directon data for buses)
+    - they use the same icon as the buses instead of the train icon
+    - there are directional, train specific, icons in the assets folder intended for fixing this
 - The METRO Red Line does not have a shape in "shapes.txt" and therefore does not show the route diagram on the map
 - Occasionally, a bus marker will disappear off the map on a 15-sec update and reappear on the next update This is due to momentary lapses in the GTFS data feed for that bus, but it always reappears after a momentary gap!
 - Search Bar currently only supports search by route id.
 User cannot type 'Metro A line' and must type 920 instead.
 But as of now all routes with special names show up at the top of the list, making it a smaller issue.